-3.3 High level structure
+3.3 High Level Structure

 PDCA (Plan-Do-Check-Act) uses a High-Level Structure methodology where each element has specific activities and programs to implement.
-These activities and programs are organized systematically so that no activities and programs are left behind [34].

-High level structure is able to increase the effectiveness of program implementation and quality OSH Management in the workplace [35].
-For this case, the activities and programs are as in the table below
+These activities and programs are organized systematically so that no activities and programs are left behind [33].
+High level structure is able to increase the effectiveness of program implementation and quality OSH Management in the workplace [34].
+For this case, the activities and programs are as in the table 4.